-In October 2014, the Department of the Treasury, the Federal Reserve, the Office of the Comptroller of the Currency, the FDIC, the SEC, the Federal Housing Finance Agency and the Department of Housing and Urban Development issued final rules to implement the credit risk retention requirements of Section 941 of the Dodd-Frank Act for ABS, including those backed by residential and commercial mortgages and automobile, commercial, credit card, and student loans, except for certain transactions with limited connections to the United States and U.S. investors.
-The final Dodd-Frank risk retention rules generally require sponsors of ABS, such as Sallie Mae, to retain an economic interest in an ABS transaction that represents at least five percent of the credit risk of the assets being securitized.
-The final rules took effect in December 2015 for securitization transactions backed by residential mortgages and became effective in December 2016 for other securitization transactions, including those collateralized by Private Education Loans.
-The Bank early adopted the Dodd-Frank risk retention rules beginning with its 2016-A securitization transaction completed in May 2016.
-For its 2016-A transaction and subsequent securitizations to date, the Bank complies with the Dodd-Frank risk retention rules by retaining (for a requisite period of time) an "eligible horizontal interest" comprised of residual certificates representing at least five percent of the fair value of all interests issued in the securitization transaction, determined as of the date of transfer.
-Prior to May 2016, the Bank's on-balance sheet securitizations complied with the credit risk retention requirements of the FDIC "safe harbor" rule, which generally reduces the risk to securitization investors in the event of an insolvency of the Bank, by retaining five percent of each class of securities issued in each securitization transaction.
-With any securitizations, including any structured loan sale transactions, that are treated as off-balance sheet, the Bank intends to comply with the Dodd-Frank risk retention rules by retaining (for a requisite period) an "eligible vertical interest" comprised of a five percent interest in each class of ABS interests issued in any such transaction or a single interest entitling the holder to five percent of any amounts payable by the trustee in respect of each interest issued by the trust.
+The Dodd-Frank risk retention rules generally require sponsors of ABS, such as Sallie Mae, to retain an economic interest in an ABS transaction that represents at least five percent of the credit risk of the assets being securitized.
+We early adopted the Dodd-Frank risk retention rules beginning with our 2016-A securitization transaction completed in May 2016.
+For our 2016-A transaction and subsequent securitizations to date, we comply with the Dodd-Frank risk retention rules by retaining (for a requisite period of time) an "eligible horizontal residual interest" comprised of residual certificates representing at least five percent of the fair value of all interests issued in the securitization transaction, determined as of the date of transfer.
+With any securitizations, including any loan sale transactions structured as securitizations, that are treated as off-balance sheet, we intend to comply with the Dodd-Frank risk retention rules by retaining (for a requisite period) an "eligible vertical interest" comprised of a five percent interest in each class of ABS interests issued in any such transaction or a single interest entitling the holder to five percent of any amounts payable by the trustee in respect of each interest issued by the trust.
 The risk retention provisions of the FDIC safe harbor rule were superseded by the Dodd-Frank risk retention rules.